 Integrated Urban Water Management

-Competition for water resources across all sectors will become fierce.
-At the same time, raw water sources risk becoming more contaminated through changes in land use patterns, poor solid waste management, inadequate wastewater treatment and aging infrastructure.
+- Competition for water resources will become fierce.
+At the same time water quality is degrading.
 As a consequence, the quantity and quality of water available to cities for agriculture, energy, industry and human development needs is and will remain in constant flux.

 WPP Global Support for IUWM

-Over the past three years, the WPP has dedicated resources to mainstreaming the concept of IUWM in World Bank projects.
+The WPP has dedicated resources to mainstreaming the concept of IUWM in World Bank projects.
 WPP support has been instrumental in piloting IUWM across three developing regions and learning from those experiences.
 In each region, IUWM has been fostered through a different lens, with a slightly different but complementary definition and scope.
-Details on each of the three individual regional activities are provided below.
-To summarize these regional activities, a synthesis report titled 'Integrated Urban Water Management - Lessons and Recommendations from Regional Experiences in Latin America, Central Asia, and Africa' has been published.
-This report aims to provide strategic, cross-regional recommendations and guidelines for operationalization of IUWM approaches.
+A synthesis report titled 'Integrated Urban Water Management - Lessons and Recommendations from Regional Experiences in Latin America, Central Asia, and Africa' summarizing the three activities provides strategic, cross-regional recommendations and guidelines for operationalization of IUWM approaches.

-In Latin America, the WPP supported a conceptual framework for implementing IUWM in key cities.
-The Program also funded the development of 5 case studies that analyzed the obstacles to sustainable IUWM practices and highlighted good practices, from improved central and local government coordination in Bogota, to an environmental approach to water quality in Tegucigalpa.
+- In Latin America, the WPP supported a conceptual framework for implementing IUWM in key cities.
+It also funded the development of 5 case studies that analyzed the obstacles to sustainable IUWM and highlighted good practices, from improved central and local government coordination in Bogota, to an environmental approach to water quality in Tegucigalpa.

 Facilitating Knowledge Flow across Regions